 You can temporarily fix the loose wire by using the back of a spoon or the eraser end of a pencil to carefully and gently push the wire back into place.
 If the loose wire is causing irritation to your lips or cheeks, put wax or a wet cotton ball over the broken wire to relieve the pain.

 We have great news for athletes!
 You can still play sports while undergoing orthodontic treatment!
-If you do play sports, our orthodontist recommends that you wear a mouth guard to protect your teeth and your appliance.
-Dr. Jaime Rivera and our staff here at Rivera Orthodontics are happy to help you find the right mouth guard to protect your mouth.
+If you do play sports, our orthodontist will suggest that you wear a mouth guard to protect your teeth and your appliance.
+Dr. Rivera and our team here at Rivera Orthodontics are happy to help you find the right mouth guard to protect your mouth.

 In case of a sports emergency, immediately check your mouth and appliance for damage.
 If you notice any loose teeth or appliance damage, please contact our office right away.
 Remember that you can temporarily relieve discomfort or pain by applying wax or rinsing your mouth in warm saltwater.